zacharlie/spatial-dbstack/docsrc/faq/faq.md

 ## Can't I use letsencrypt certificates?

 Free ssl services like letsencrypt and zerossl require route challenges, and access to ports 80 and 443 (which cannot be shared by other docker containers).

+Usually, docker-based letsencrypt setups do a bit of jumping through hoops to validate certificates, but the process is challenging to automate in containerised setups.
+Many implementations expose a separate temporary web server for passing the challenge and hand over after the fact.

+Often these setups are also challenging to get right for development deployments, which are often not publicly accessible.

-Usually, docker-based letsencrypt setups do a bit of jumping thorugh hoops to validate certificates The SSL certs are intended to be in a volume, so if If you have the ability to do a DNS challenge instead, that is probably easier.
+The SSL certs are intended to be in a volume, so if If you have the ability to do a DNS challenge instead, that is probably easier.
+Until such time as an effective bolt-on approach can be implemented, self signed certificates are better than no certificates.

 ## I can't see my data via the PostgREST API